Communication situations are any kind of situation in which communication takes place.

 She then takes him to her office where he fills out an onboarding form, she explains the key company policies, and they fill out his company profiles with his basic information together.

-Then, the HR specialist introduces the customer support specialist to his direct superior and work buddy, who explain the team’s workflows and expectations.
+Then, the HR specialist introduces the customer support specialist to his direct superior and work buddy, who explains the team’s workflows and expectations.

-The customer support specialist then has an introductory meeting or online chat with the rest of the customer support team, and the group of software developers he is expected to cooperate with in the future.
+The customer support specialist then has an introductory meeting or online chat with the customer support team, and the group of software developers he is expected to cooperate with in the future.

 Throughout the first few weeks, the HR specialist and the work buddy get in touch with the customer support specialist via informal meetings, just to make sure he is doing well.